akprasad/arunkprasad.com/akp/posts/a-fast-and-simple-gmail-workflow.md

   really like using it.
 So I usually just hit `}` to archive everything.

 And if I decide this workflow needs changing, I'll post an update.

+!!! thanks
+    Thanks to [Naomi Alterman](http://nlalterman.com) for her suggestions and Kai Wong for the discussion.